-- Model 3 detects an obstacle in its driving path (within the Bumper Clearance setting that you specified). - Summon has moved Model 3 the maximum distance of 39 feet (12 meters). - You release the FORWARD or REVERSE button. - You press any button to manually stop Summon.
+- Model 3 detects an obstacle in its driving path (within the Bumper Clearance setting that you specified). - Summon has moved Model 3 the maximum distance of 39 feet (12 meters). - You release the FORWARD or REVERSE button (when Require Continuous Press is turned on). - You press any button to manually stop Summon.